rogiervandenberg/rogiervandenberg.nl/_posts/2019-11-13-google-task-queues-on-gcp-with-google-cloud-functions.md

 If you execute a function with the above snippet, it will enqueue a task on 'my-queue'.

 ### The 'triggered function'
 The function that is triggered by the Task Queue will do the actual work.
-This function will be triggered over HTTP, and therefore cannot be publicly available.
+This function will be triggered over HTTP, and therefore must not allow unauthenticated invocations (to prevent abuse).

 Furthermore, you want to be able to receive data from the sending function.